mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1881" height="835" alt="image" src="https://github.com/user-attachments/assets/561b3ffa-d70e-4080-a8f1-92f3570de6cb" />

-'joomla' could be seen across multiple uri paths and as we all know, joomla is one of the mostly used CMS.
+'joomla' could be seen across multiple uri paths and as we all know, joomla is one of the most widely used CMS.

 <img width="1152" height="467" alt="image" src="https://github.com/user-attachments/assets/2081817b-0570-40a8-a734-c6b06e02930a" />